JOIN ME IN AN INTERVIEW WITH CATHY AND DANNI FROM MELBOURNE, VICTORIA !

-The right hand side of the road.
+The left hand side of the road.
 If you are planning to drive in the CBD at many of the corners you must take a right-hand turn from the left hand lane.
 Confusing, yes!

 Work has been done to make Melbourne safe but see app below for more info.